Aleida K. Wahn

 My Writing for Psychology Today:

 I am a blogger for Psychology Today, under the column “Personal Perspectives: The View From Here.”
-My stories have encompassed a wide range of topics, including the frightening night my family was suddenly surrounded by African elephants while on safari in Botswana, to uplifting stories, such as the lessons I learned the year my husband almost died, the power of random acts of kindness, and my day with the Border Angels leaving life-saving water.
+I write human interest stories, and uplifting and motivational articles.
+My stories include the frightening night my family was suddenly surrounded by African elephants while on safari in Botswana, lessons I learned the year my husband almost died, the power of random acts of kindness, and my day with the Border Angels leaving life-saving water.
 You may read my stories at: https://www.psychologytoday.com/blog/the-view-here

 I obtained a Bachelor of Science degree in Criminal Justice from California State University, Long Beach, where I was on the President’s Honor List and Dean’s List for academic excellence.
 I was the President of The Law Society, interned at The Long Beach City Prosecutor’s Office, and worked nights in the restaurant industry.
 In my junior year, I spent a semester as a foreign exchange student in London, England, where I attended Ealing College of Higher Education and lived with an English family.
 Following the program, I backpacked with two friends through nine European countries on a shoestring budget, sometimes sleeping in train stations and learning new survival skills.
 A powerful experience was seeing the Berlin Wall and traveling into East Germany where we witnessed heavy military presence and regulations.
 Seeing people who were prohibited from leaving their country taught me a deep lesson in gratitude for freedom and choices.